|

 aware this morning that the descent from Smarts Mountain, and the

-descent from Mt Cube are probably what the rest of the whites would
+descent from Mt Cube are probably what the rest of the Whites would

 be like: steep and rocky, no switchbacks, just down.
 Or up as the